 Once you understand what your client wants to accomplish, your interaction with the client must become open and transparent.
 Naturally, a deep understanding of goals means that you talk about—and report on—those goals with the client.
 Having goals-based conversations with your clients is the first step toward becoming a wealth steward.

-To accompany that goals-based conversation, goal-centered reporting goes a long way to helping the client feel that you are invested in, and understand their particular needs.
+To accompany that goals-based conversation, goal-centered reporting goes a long way toward helping the client feel that you are invested in, and understand their particular needs.
 In addition to reporting on portfolio performance against standard indices, your reporting should include some specific performance aspects of every investing goal you have identified with your client.
-Reports using both of these aspects are more detailed and specific to your client, and will enhance your clients’ loyalty and long-term satisfaction.
+Reports using both of these aspects are more detailed and specific to your client and will enhance your clients’ loyalty and long-term satisfaction.